30 Facts We Never Knew About Pandas

 Image Source: Blueprint Digital

-Pandas take it slow and easy, not 'cause they're lazy, but 'cause they gotta conserve energy.
+Pandas take it slow and easy, not because they're lazy, but because they have to conserve energy.
 Their bamboo diet is low in nutrients, so every move counts.
-They ain't wastin' energy on unnecessary activities, prioritizin' eatin' and restin' to make the most of what they've got.
-They've basically mastered the art of energy conservation.
+They ain't wasting energy on unnecessary activities, instead prioritizing eating and resting to make the most of what they've got.

 25. Night Owls